sam-eee/sam-eee.github.io/projects.md

 ## Mammal Inspired Legged Soft Robot
 ![Walking Soft robot](/img/projects/hexsoftmobilerobot/pictureofrobot.png){: .mx-auto.d-block :}

-This project investigates a proof of concept approach to the design of a textile based leg that is primarily uses easily available techniques  and  materials.
+Concept design of a textile based leg that primarily uses easily available techniques  and  materials.
 A  linear  actuator  using  the  transformation  of  an  object  from  a  2d  area  to  a  3d  volumetric  object  is investigated and tested to produce an operational leg that is used to create a hexapod robot.

+Check out the project [here](_posts\2019-06-28-leggedsoftrobot.md)